-3.9 Shortfall in LGCs
+3.11 Shortfall in LGCs

 Any sales of GreenPower Generation for which eligible LGCs are not transferred cannot be validly claimed as GreenPower.
-Where a shortfall for meeting supply with demand occurs as a result, the conditions outlined in Section 3.6 will apply.
+Where a shortfall for meeting supply with demand occurs as a result, the conditions outlined in Section 3.8 will apply.

-3.10 GreenPower Provider Purchase of GreenPower Products
+3.12 GreenPower Provider Purchase of GreenPower Products

 Under the Accreditation Program all GreenPower Providers are required to purchase GreenPower at a level which entitles them to use the GreenPower Customer Logo.
-This level is defined in the Guidelines.
-See Section 4.
+This level is defined in section 4 of the Guidelines.